I needed a toddler jumping activity.

 RELATED: Want to improve gross motor skills?
 Try this pumpkin balance and a musical scavenger hunt.

-How to play this jumping activity
+How to play this toddler jumping activity

 - Begin with one row of painter’s tape.